plone/training/voltoaddons/04-block-edit-options.rst

     getWidgetByType(props.type) ||
     getWidgetDefault();

-Now we add a basic schema to control the tabel styling:
+Now we add a basic schema to control the table styling:

 .. code-block:: jsx